billg-splunk/javashop-otel/README.md

 To add even more information to help our developers find the root cause faster, [OpenTelemetry Annotations](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/ ) can be used to generate span tags with parameter values for the method in question.

-Any developer should be able to debug a method with knowledge of parameter values at the time of an issue ( exception or latency )
+It is important to remember that any developer should be able to debug a method with knowledge of parameter values at the time of an issue ( exception or latency ).

 To expedite manual instrumentation implementation for this exercise, we have provided a tool which will annotate the entire "shop" service with OpenTelemetry standard annotations for every method call without having to write any code.

-#This Full-fidelity, Every-method approach is the monolith Use Case with Splunk APM for Java.
+#This Full-fidelity, Every-method approach is the Monolith Use Case with Splunk APM for Java.

 cd annotator